10 Engineering Programs for High School Students in NYC

 Deadline: Applications typically close in February.

-Location: These internships are offered across NASA facilities.
-Depending on the project, interns will work either remotely or on-site at any of NASA’s 10 field centers across the country.
+Location: Depending on the project, interns work remotely or at any of NASA’s 10 field centers across the country.
 Opportunities are available in New York at CUNY New York City College of Technology, Brooklyn.

 Dates: Typically May-August, but check specific dates for postings.